Allison V-1710: Supercharger

 The V-1710 has often been criticized for not having a "high-altitude" supercharger.
 The comparison is usually to the later, two-stage, versions of the Rolls-Royce Merlin 60-series engines also built by Packard as the V-1650 and used in the P-51B Mustang and subsequent variants.
-The USAAC had specified that the V-1710 was to be a single-stage supercharged engine and, if a higher altitude capability was desired, the aircraft could use their newly developed turbo-supercharger as was featured in the XP-37(YP-37), P-38, and XP-39.
+The USAAC had specified that the V-1710 was to be a single-stage supercharged engine and, if a higher altitude capability was desired, the aircraft could use their newly developed turbocharger as was featured in the XP-37(YP-37), P-38, and XP-39.

 The benefits of a two-stage supercharger eventually became so clear that Allison did make some efforts in this direction.
 Allison attached an auxiliary supercharger in various configurations to the existing engine-mounted supercharger and carburetor.
 Early versions of these two-stage supercharger engines were used on the P-63.
 No intercooler, aftercooler, or backfire screen (flame trap) were incorporated into these two-stage V-1710 engines (except for the V-1710-119 used on the experimental P-51J, which had an aftercooler and Flame Traps).
 The two-stage Merlin engines had all of these features, which were designed to prevent detonation from charge heating and backfire into the supercharger.
 The G-series V-1710s installed on the F-82 E/F/G models had only anti-detonation injection (ADI) to deal with these problems, and not surprisingly had severe reliability and maintenance problems.
 In one record, it was stated that the F-82 required 33 hours of maintenance for each hour of flight.

 Although the early V-1710 powered P-39, P-40 and P-51A were limited to combat operations at a maximum of about 15000 ft they were available in comparatively large numbers and were the mainstay of some Allied Air Forces in all but the European theater of war.
 The engines proved to be robust and little affected by machine-gun fire.
 In total, over 60 percent of the post-June 1941 USAAF's pursuit aircraft operated during WWII were powered by the V-1710.

 Allison slowly but continuously improved the engine during the war.
-The initial rating of 1000 hp was incrementally increased; the final V-1710-143/145(G6R/L) was rated for 2300 hp.
+The initial rating of 1000 hp was incrementally increased.
 By 1944, the War Emergency Power rating on the P-38L was 1600 hp.
+The final V-1710-143/145(G6R/L) was rated for 2300 hp.